Table of Contents

 At SWEC Visa, we guide you through the application process and ensure that all documentation is correctly prepared, ensuring a smooth and efficient experience.

-Work Rights for Dependents in New Zealand
+Work Rights For Dependents In New Zealand

 New Zealand offers a variety of dependent visa options designed to allow family members to join the primary visa holder in the country.
 These visas provide dependents the opportunity to live and, in some cases, work in New Zealand while the primary visa holder maintains their legal status.
 The main types of dependent visas in New Zealand include: